Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Acknowledgments

-The work of B.B was partially supported by DARPA contract HR0011-16-2-0033.
-The work of M.G., Y.H., E.V., and K.M. was partially supported by the National Science Foundation under awards DMS-1839294 and HDR TRIPODS award CCF-1934924, DARPA contract HR0011-16-2-0033, and National Institutes of Health award R01 GM126555.
+The work of B.B. was partially supported by DARPA contract HR0011-16-2-0033 and by the Polish National Science Center under Opus Grant No. 2019/35/B/ST1/00874.
+The work of M.G., Y.H., E.V., and K.M. was partially supported by the National Science Foundation under awards DMS-1839294 and HDR TRIPODS award CCF-1934924, DARPA contract HR0011-16-2-0033, National Institutes of Health award R01 GM126555, and Air Force Office of Scientific Research under award numbers FA9550-23-1-0011 and AWD00010853-MOD002.
+M.G. was also supported by FAPESP grant 2019/06249-7 and CNPq grant 309073/2019-7.
 K.M. was also supported by a grant from the Simons Foundation.
-The work of M.G. was also partially supported by FAPESP grant 2019/06249-7 and by CNPq grant 309073/2019-7.
-The work of W.K. was partially supported by the Army Research Office under award W911NF1810306.
+The work of W.K. was partially supported by the Army Research Office under award W911NF1810306 and Air Force Office of Scientific Research under award number FA9550-23-1-0011.
 The authors thank Cameron Thieme for helpful discussions.